shalzz/shalzz.github.io/content/blog/streaming-server/index.md

 ### Background and motivation

-Used to be that Netflix was the only streaming service who's subscription you needed, sparing sharing with your friends and family providing access to every video content out there.
+Used to be that Netflix was the only streaming service who's subscription you needed, sparingly sharing with your friends and family that provided access to every video content out there.
-Long gone are the good ole days.
-If you haven't noticed now-a-days there's a different streaming service by every big producer and publisher with exclusive content as the only selling point to drive adoption.
+Long gone are the good ole days if you haven't noticed now-a-days there's a different streaming service by every big producer and publisher with exclusive content as the only selling point to drive adoption.

 For some it's perfectly reasonable subscribing to every service exclusively streaming the new TV series.
-For other's it the constant juggle between one or two services every month.
+For other's its the constant juggle between one or two services every month.

 <!-- more -->

 If like me you don't have any qualms with piracy and are safe from law enforcement then you might say there's an easy solution.

-This fragmentation of the streaming market it the single biggest reason for the subsequent re-rise of the piracy industry. (citation)
+This fragmentation of the streaming market is the single biggest reason for the subsequent re-rise of the piracy industry. (citation)

-Pirating leads to problems of it's own, that of storage space.
+Pirating leads to some problems of it's own, that of storage space.
 Deleting old files to make space for new downloads, being tied down to a single device, scrubbing to exactly where you left off an episode on another device after taking the pains to copy the gigabytes of data between devices.